 - 4. Align the processor card connector with the docking connector located on the CEC backplane. - 5.
 Carefully insert the processor assembly into the system. - 6.
 As the processor connector is seated into its CEC backplane docking connector, begin lowering the processor assembly release handles.
 This action correctly seats and locks the processor assembly to the CEC backplane. - 7.
-If necessary, replace the processor filler panel.
+If necessary, replace the processor filler panel. - 8.
+Replace the media device support shelf.
+Tighten the thumbscrew located on the support shelf.

-- 8. Replace the media device support shelf.
-Tighten the thumbscrew located on the support shelf. - Note: When replacing the support shelf, ensure that the lower support leg, located on the bottom side of the support shelf, activates the microswitch located on the CEC backplane.
-Failure to do so results in the system not being able to power-on. - Replace all removed media drives, ensuring that the media drives removed are returned to the same media bay locations from which they were removed.
-Refer to "Media Replacement" on page 402. - 10.
+Note: When replacing the media device support shelf, ensure that the lower support leg, located on the bottom side of the support shelf, activates the microswitch located on the CEC backplane.
+Failure to do so results in the system not being able to power on.

+- 9. Replace all removed media drives, ensuring that the media drives removed are returned to the same media bay locations from which they were removed.
+Refer to "Media Replacement" on page 408. - 10.
 Reconnect all power and signal cables to their respective media drives. - 11.
-Replace the front bezel as described in "Front Bezel Replacement (Model 6C4)" on page 369 or "Front Bezel Replacement (Model 6E4)" on page 370. - Replace the service access cover as described in "Service Access Cover Replacement (Model 6C4)" on page 357 or "Service Access Cover Replacement (Model 6E4)" on page 364. - 13.
-On a Model 6C4, push the system drawer back into the operating position as described in "Returning the Model 6C4 to the Operating Position" on page 356. - 14.
-Power on the system as described in "Starting the System" on page 350. - 15.
+Replace the front bezel as described in "Front Bezel Replacement (Model 6C4)" on page 381 or "Front Bezel Replacement (Model 6E4)" on page 382. - 12.
+Replace the service access cover as described in "Service Access Cover Replacement (Model 6C4)" on page 370 or "Service Access Cover Replacement (Model 6E4)" on page 376.

+- 13. On a Model 6C4, push the system drawer back into the operating position as described in "Returning the Model 6C4 to the Operating Position" on page 369. - 14.
+Power on the system as described in "Starting the System without an HMC Attached" on page 364. - 15.
 If the Model 6C4 has successfully powered on, close the rack doors.
 If the Model 6E4 has successfully powered on, close the bezel door.